1. Home

 Tokyo Pride 2025 Key Visual

 The Tokyo-based nonprofit organization has made this strategic shift to better connect with the international Pride movement.
-The main Pride Parade & Festival will take place on June 7-8, 2025, at Yoyogi Park, representing a major departure from the event's 13-year tradition of April celebrations.
+The main Pride Parade & Festival will take place in June, at Yoyogi Park, representing a major departure from the event's 13-year tradition of April celebrations.

 This timing change aligns Japan's Pride celebration with the global "Pride Month" in June, which commemorates the 1969 Stonewall riots in New York that became a symbol of LGBTQ+ resistance.